-Inspired by all these art thieves everything in my newest work is appropriated BUT stolen exclusively from postcards that were created, written on, and sent between 1880 and 1920 by Real People, B.C.--BEFORE COMPUTERS.
-Only the scale, typefaces, and what a New York Times reviewer calls “Ketchum’s garish colors” are uniquely my own.
+Inspired by all these art thieves some of my work is appropriated/stolen from postcards that were created, written on, and sent between 1880 and 1920 by Real People, B.C.--BEFORE COMPUTERS.
+Only the scale, typefaces, and what a now dead New York Times reviewer called “Ketchum’s garish colors” are uniquely my own.

-The idea for this new series started because of the latest electronic mania called twitter which is defined as "a short burst of inconsequential information," and also as "chirps from birds."
-So using no more than 140 characters, twitterers communicate in short bursts, or tweets.
+Postcards predated the electronic mania called twitter which is defined as "a short burst of inconsequential information," and also as "chirps from birds."
+So using a proscribed number of characters, twitterers communicate in short bursts, or tweets.
 And that is exactly what the penny postcards at the turn of the 20th century did.
 Only they did it in pencil, pen, and ink--not electronically.
 And the sender often added HANDWRITTEN! messages in pen or pencil.
 I have stolen these messages too and incorporated them at whim.

 Some of the postcards were simply sent from one side of a small town to another.
 Some went around the globe.
 But all of them were short bursts of communication between friends, lovers, siblings, family members, and co-workers.
 The postcards sent messages of inquiry, trivial news, love, flirtation, double-entendres, and satire--often at the expense of spouses, in-laws, and people of different ethnic groups: why, for example, a stereotypical image of a black man for a New Years greeting?
 In these very real messages are reflected societal attitudes about gender, race, and social class.
 Many of these attitudes, sadly, have survived into our electronic age.
 It is this idea that interests me most.
 The longevity of intolerance.